enzoant/Data-Analysis-Portfolio/README.md

 I'm a graduated Biologist with a Data Analysis specialization undergoing.

-Here you can dive into detail of the thought process of each project I've built by navigating into the folders, or having a quick glance at my favorite ones down below.
+Here you can dive into detail of the thought process of each project I've built by navigating into the folders, or having a quick glance at my favorite down below.

 Let's get to it!